PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 <br>

 In addition, you are expected to ensure that you're solution complies to the latest legal and ethical frameworks.
+Introductory workshops will be provided on this subject.

 Please refer to the project brief for more detailed information.

 ### Team-based working - Agile Scrum

 You are expected to follow an agile scrum project management methodology for this block.
-Workshops will introduce you to the scrum way of working.
+Introductory workshops will introduce you to the scrum way of working.

-In Scrum project management, the project team, led by the project manager, consists of a product owner, Scrum master, and other cross-functional team members.
-The product owner is responsible for maximizing the value of the product, while the Scrum master is accountable for ensuring that the project team follows the Scrum methodology.

 The Scrum methodology is characterized by short phases or “sprints” when project work occurs.
 During sprint planning, the project team identifies a